Guide to Northern Sonoma County

 Shiloh Ranch Regional Park, Windsor

-A rugged oasis in the foothills of the Mayacamas Mountains, Shiloh encompasses 850-acres, including nearly eight miles of hiking, bicycle, and horseback riding trails.
-The diverse landscape spans oak groves, mixed evergreen forests, canyons, gentle hills, a shady creek, a pond, and a ridge cap with sweeping views of the Santa Rosa Plain.
+A rugged oasis in the foothills of the Mayacamas Mountains, Shiloh encompasses 850 acres, including nearly eight miles of hiking, bicycle, and horseback riding trails.
+The diverse landscape spans oak groves, mixed evergreen forests, canyons, gentle hills, a shady creek, a pond, and a ridge cap with sweeping views.

 Cloverdale River Park, Cloverdale